Volunteer for ARISE & Ski

 How long do I need to volunteer for?

-In addition to trainings, volunteers are required to volunteer for two hours per week for at least five of the six weeks.
+In addition to trainings, volunteers are required to volunteer for three hours per week for at least five of the six weeks.

 What time do I have to be there?

-Volunteers must be ready to work by appointed hour.
+Volunteers must be ready to work a half hour prior to the session begins.

 What if I can’t make it to training?